vinayreddy/vinayreddy.github.io/renos.md

 </ul>

 <h2> 18 Jan 2021 (First Post) </h2>
-I bought a fixer-upper in Seattle, WA in Feb 2020 and have been working on fixing it up.
 The design/planning phase took about 6 months, and permitting took about 3 months.
 Here's a list of things I'm really happy to be incorporating in my home: